 - Toiletries

-Chase won’t cover:
+However, Chase and Barclays cards won’t cover:

-- Tickets, documents, money, securities, checks, traveler's checks, and valuable papers
+- Tickets, documents, money, securities, checks, travelers' checks, and valuable papers

 - Business samples